woltsu/react-simple-steps/README.md

 `showTitles` = Boolean, default = true
 `showCheckmarks` = Boolean, default = true
 `current` = Number, index of the step to show
 `onStepChange` = Function, gets the index of the clicked step as a parameter
+`disabled` = Boolean, default = false, makes clicking of the steps have no effect and sets the cursor to default (onStepChange will still be triggered)

 ## Notes
 For custom control one can use the `onStepChange` function and the `current` attribute: